-Camp Lejeune is a six-time recipient of the Commander-in-Chief's Award for Installation Excellence.
+Camp Lejeune is a seven-time recipient of the Commander-in-Chief's Award for Installation Excellence.
 This award recognizes the base on a Department of Defense-level for effectively managing assets and developing quality programs to accomplish the mission of providing expeditionary forces in readiness.
-The Marines, Sailors, Coast Guardsmen and civilian Marines who provide for the efficient management of Camp Lejeune's assets strive to ensure that even grander goals are realized in the future.

 For more information, please visit the Camp Lejeune homepage at www.lejeune.marines.mil